Spanish and Latin American Studies

 At Sheffield we don't just think about modern languages as a way of speaking and writing.
 To us, they're a way of broadening our understanding of the world.
 If you study Spanish you'll be engaging with a global community of around 400 million, the majority located in Latin America.
 Our degrees involve not only the study of Spanish language but they also offer you a deep insight into the cultures of Spain and the cultures of the various countries of Latin America.
 Study with us and become a citizen of the world.

-More about Spanish at Sheffield
+More about the Spanish community at Sheffield

 Undergraduate degree combinations